ory/hydra/docs/install.md

 ### Download Binaries

 The client and server **binaries are downloadable at the [releases tab](https://github.com/ory-am/hydra/releases)**.
 There is currently no installer available.
-You have to add the hydra binary to the PATH environment variable yourself or put the binary in a location that is already in your path (`/usr/bin`, ...).
+You have to add the Hydra binary to the PATH environment variable yourself or put the binary in a location that is already in your path (`/usr/bin`, ...).
 If you do not understand what that all of this means, ask in our [chat channel](https://gitter.im/ory-am/hydra).
 We are happy to help.